-To upgrade to a newer version of the Agent on an Inventory-Only Device:
+To upgrade to a newer version of Inventory-Only Agent (IOA) on the Macintosh OS Device:

 - 1 Uninstall the existing Inventory-Only agent.
-For more information, see "Uninstalling the Inventory-Only Module" on page 142. - 2 Install the new Inventory-Only agent.
-For more information, see "Downloading the Module from a ZENworks Server" on page 138.
+For more information, see "Uninstalling the Inventory-Only Module" on page 136. - 2 Install the new Inventory-Only agent.
+For more information, see "Downloading the Module from a ZENworks Server" on page 133.